open-sauced/docs/docs/welcome/glossary.md

 ## Activity Ratio

-The activity ratio in workspaces is based on pull request commits, issues comments, and the number of unique contributors.
+The activity ratio in Workspaces is based on pull request commits, issues comments, and the number of unique contributors.

 ## Alumni Contributors